rachelcluke/art-aesthete-quiz/README.md

     \
     &nbsp;

+- Navigation
   - Each of the three mode images navigate to the subsequent Quiz Game section, with the respective mode selected.
 To help indicate to the user that they have to click the image, a hover effect of reduced opacity by 50% has been added to the images.
   \
     &nbsp;

     ![Mode Section - Image Hover](docs/features/mode-section-tablet-mode-hover.png)